-four Name: Teammates:
+Teammates:

-Physics 8, Fall 2021, Worksheet #22. http://positron.hep.upenn.edu/p8/files/ws22.pdf
+Physics 8, Fall 2023, Worksheet #22. http://positron.hep.upenn.edu/p8/files/ws22.pdf

-Upload PDF (smartphone scan or tablet edit) to Canvas shortly after class on Wed, Nov 17, 2021.
+Upload PDF (smartphone scan or tablet edit) to Canvas shortly after class on Wed, Nov 15, 2023.

-Problems marked with () must include your own drawing or graph representing the problem and at least one complete sentence describing your reasoning.
+Problems marked with (\) must include your own drawing or graph representing the problem and at least one complete sentence describing your reasoning.

 Discuss each problem with your teammates, then write up your own solution.
 Be sure to compare final results with your teammates, as a way to catch mistakes.
-It can also be very interesting when you and a teammate use different methods to arrive at a result!
-Do not hesitate to ask for help from other students, from Mija, or from Bill.
+It can also be very interesting when you and a teammate use different methods to arrive at a result.
+Do not hesitate to ask for help from other students or from the instructors - but don't just copy down other people's results!

 1. An elevator of mass (including passengers, at full capacity) 2000 kg hangs on a steel cable (of circular cross-section).
 Suppose that the building code requires a safety factor of 10 for such a cable.
 (The weakest point of the cable should not break when loaded with 10 times the maximum specified load.) (a) What should be the smallest diameter of the required cable?
-The weight of the cable itself can be neglected. (b) What should be the smallest diameter of the cable if the elevator accelerates upward at $2.45 \,\mathrm{m/s^2}$ (that's $0.25 \,\mathrm{g}$)?
-Use $8.0 \times 10^8 \,\mathrm{N/m^2}$ as the tensile strength of steel.
+The weight of the cable itself can be neglected. (b) What should be the smallest diameter of the smallest diameter of the cable if the elevator accelerates upward at $2.45 \text{ m/s}^2$ (that's 0.25 g)?
+Use $8.0 \times 10^8 \text{ N/m}^2$ as the tensile strength of steel.
 Remember not to mix up radius, diameter, and cross-sectional area!
 The "safety factor of 10" in this problem means that the largest allowed stress in the cable is 1/10 of the quoted tensile strength.